micro-exploring/our-food-challenge/src/MyObsidian/public/posts/brunei.md

 layout: layouts/post.njk
 ---

-Kuih Lapis looks way too hard to make so we might try to buy it.
+Kuih Lapis looked way too hard to make so we found a lovely shop on Glossop Road to buy it.